 One of the two critical criteria has to be met.
 You can demonstrate evidence for two principles simultaneously, but you cannot avoid this step at all.
 Perhaps, you have a question of what can be a “proven track record”?
 In general, it is an extract of your employment contract.
 You cannot apply the whole document since it is not required, and in most cases, it has too many pages.
 That is why you can add evidence like a letter from the employer, extract of an employment agreement or any other official reference.
 They must clearly state your company, position, salary, duration of work, etc.

 - Internal achievement certificates in the company, awarded by the applicant’s employer, cannot be considered in any way to be a form

 of recognition outside their immediate occupation.

 If you get a Certificate gifted by your company’s CEO to you because you are the most talented and skilled person in the team – this does not mean your excellence among all other digital experts.
-What I mean – this certificate will definitely add you some value as one of 10 supporting documents.
-But this proof is too weak in order to show the high level that you have achieved outside your own work.
+What I mean – this certificate will add you some value as one of 10 supporting documents.
+But this proof is too weak to show the high level that you have achieved outside your work.
 You need something else.